Course Title: Art - Grade 4 Department ArtGrade Level: 4Time Per Day/Week: 45 minutesLength of Course: Year

 Units of Study: N/A

-Curriculum-Based Assessments: Fitness, Team Sports & Cooperative Games & Activities
+Curriculum-Based Assessments: Fitness, Team Sports, and Cooperative Games & Activities

 Standardized Assessments: N/A